ta3ag/lbd/docs/BackendTutorial/source/install.rst

 Setting Up Your Mac
 -------------------

+The Xcode include clang and llvm already.
+The following three sub-sections are needless.
+List them just for readers who like to build clang and llvm with cmake GUI interface.

 Installing LLVM, Xcode and cmake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. todo:: Fix centering for figure captions.

-Please download LLVM latest release version 3.4 (llvm, clang, compiler-rf) from
+Please download LLVM latest release version 3.4 (llvm, clang) from
 the "LLVM Download Page" [#]_.
 Then extract them using
 ``tar -zxvf {llvm-3.4.src.tar, clang-3.4.src.tar, compiler-rt-3.4.src.tar}``,
 and change the llvm source code root directory into src.
-After that, move the clang source code to src/tools/clang, and move the
-compiler-rt source to src/project/compiler-rt as shown as follows,
+After that, move the clang source code to src/tools/clang as shown as follows.
+The compiler-rt should not installed in iMac OS X 10.9 and Xcode 5.x.
+If you
+did as clang installation web document, it will has compiler error.

 .. code-block:: bash